 - Create a new key store in the Publishing Settings

 Now build the Application to either iOS or Android.
 Run the standard demo application for the remote users, from any of the four platforms that we discussed at the beginning of this tutorial.
 To test your demo, stand up and use the device to look around you and you should find the sphere.
-This indicates that you have successfully created an AR scene.
 A joining remote user’s video will now be placed on the cubes next to the sphere.
-That’s it, you can now enjoy chatting with your friends in AR!

 Great job!
 You’ve built a simple AR world of video chatters!

 Thank you for following along.
-If you have any questions please feel free to leave a comment on our Slack channel agoraiodev.slack/unity-help-me.
+If you have any questions please feel free to leave a comment, DM me, or join our Slack channel.